 First, try an own-root garden rose.
-“The modern hybrid tea was bred to be a long stem cut flower for the floral industry,” Zimmerman says.
-“It was never meant to be a successful garden plant, and it isn’t.
-That’s why it takes so much work to take care of it.
-Ashdown specializes in garden roses.
-We’ve got all different colors, sizes, and flower types.
-We have roses that are incredibly fragrant and some garden roses also do well for cutting.”
+“The modern hybrid tea rose was bred to be a long-stem cut flower for the floral industry,” Zimmerman says.
+“It was never meant to be a successful garden plant, and it isn’t.”

-■ In a rose garden, the roses should undulate in drifts from one variety to the next and the ground should not be seen.
+Treat a mass planting of roses as one plant and shape the whole.
+In a rose garden, the roses should undulate in drifts from one variety to the next and the ground should not be seen.
 You do not need to prune each bush of a variety’s mass planting individually.
-Treat the mass as one plant and shape the whole.

 Keep more canes and prune higher than the method used for exhibition/cut flower roses.
 This gives you a fuller, rounder shrub with more blossoms.
 In early spring, prune three to four feet, depending on the plant.
 For roses damaged by drought, insects, or disease, try rejuvenation by pruning them back to 6 inches.
 This radical measure will force new cane growth from the base.
 You might need to be willing to forgo the short-term benefits of flowering for the sake of the long-term health of the roses.

 Root pruning may rejuvenate an older rose.
 Drive a spade into the ground in a circle 18-20 inches from the base of the plant to encourage new growth.